About the Community Response Volunteer Scheme

 please let us know now.

-If you want to volunteer in Coxhoe please contact Claire or Angela:
+If you want to volunteer please contact us using the details above.

 We’ll be taking measures to make sure we do this safely and reduce the risk of spreading the virus.